emqx/emqx-docs/en_US/security/authn/mongodb.md

 filter template for selecting the relevant document.

 The document should contain fields with values for `password_hash`, `salt`, and `is_superuser`.
-The field names are configured.
+The field names are configurable.
 The value for `password_hash` is required, other values are optional.
 The absence of `salt` value is interpreted as empty salt (`salt = ""`); the absence of `is_superuser` is interpreted as its false value.